Subsidized Housing — How it Works

 As you begin your search for suitable, affordable housing you’ll want to understand a little bit about federal and state housing programs and how they work.

-Public housing was established to provide decent and safe rental housing for eligible low-income families, the elderly, and persons with disabilities.
+Public housing provides decent and safe rental housing for eligible low-income families, the elderly, and persons with disabilities.
 Public housing comes in all sizes and types, from scattered single-family houses to high-rise apartments.
 The U.S. Department of Housing and Urban Development (HUD) administers Federal aid to local housing authorities that manage the housing for low-income residents at rents they can afford.
 HUD furnishes technical and professional assistance in planning, developing, and managing these developments.

 - annual gross income